 Shacquille Henry, born and raised in Tivoli Gardens, Kingston, Jamaica which is known to be one of Jamaica's top political stronghold.
 In 2015 he started Faces of Tivoli Gardens in response to a cause, an electrical fire that destroyed an entire apartment complex which leaves 14 families homeless including his self just as he was about to start university.
 FOTG main aim is to rebrand the negative image and stigma associated with the community he called home ”Tivoli Gardens”.
 At the age of 13 years old he started working with Direct Shoot Edit Jamaica, who taught him that “determination will result in good success” he took those words very keenly.
 With my four (4) years experience with DSE media I Shacquille has worked alongside numbers of productions set from: Mission Catwalk, Digicel Advertisement, Music Videos, and Dub-Sessions.
 Shacquille's a certified Electrical Engineer.
 “Never let where you come from determined your destination or future”.

 Yvonne Stanley of Elevated Vision

-Elevated Vision originally started as a design agency but now focuses on creative methods to empower people around the world through art, programs promoting consciousness, and more.
-Their mission is to create happier and healthier lives through creative mindful teachings.
+Elevated Vision originally started as a design agency but now focuses on creative methods to empower people through art and workshops promoting mindfulness.

 Yvonne is a creative director, international photographer, art activist, and public speaker.
 Her professional work can be found everywhere from Vanity Fair to your local supermarket and other published material around the world.